 We sincerely hope that you will join us for this final year-end celebration, and we wish you and your families a happy and safe holiday season.

-The venue for this year's St. John's Day Banquet has been set to take place on Thursday, December 27, at the Dobbin House in Gettysburg, PA.
+The venue for this year's St. John's Day Banquet has been set to take place on Friday, December 27, at the Dobbin House in Gettysburg, PA.
 The address where the event is to be held is: 89 Steinwehr Avenue, Gettysburg, PA 17325.
-The banquet is scheduled to kick-off at 6:00pm with a social hour, (cash bar,) then beginning the dinner itself at 7:00pm, followed by the introduction of any guests and the new Officers.
+The banquet is scheduled to kick-off at 6:00pm with a social hour, (cash bar,) then beginning the dinner itself at 7:00pm, followed by the introduction of any guests and the new Officers at 8:00pm.

-The meal will be served 'buffet-style' and the menu consists of: A salad bar, and a selection of rolls and butter as appetizers, the choice of Hunter's-Style Chicken, Seafood Newburg, and Beef Tips Diane for entrees, the choice of rice pilaf, oven roasted potatoes, buttered corn, or seasonal mixed vegetables for a side dish, and assorted beverages.
-For dessert diners will have the choice of chocolate cake, gingerbread with lemon sauce, or cherry crumb pie.
+The meal will be served 'buffet-style' and the menu consists of: A salad bar, and a selection of rolls and butter as appetizers, the choice of Hunters Style Chicken, Seafood Newburg, and Beef Tips Diane for entrees, the choice of glazed sweet potatoes, oven roasted red potatoes, green beans almandine, or buttered dill carrots for a side dish, and assorted beverages.
+For dessert diners will have the choice of Colonial pudding cake, gingerbread with lemon sauce, or cherry pie.
+There will be door prizes, a 50/50, and a Chinese Auction.

-The cost for the evening's event is $32.50 per person, and all reservations must be received at the Lodge by no later than close of business on Tuesday, December 24, 2018.
+The cost for the evening's event is $33.75 per person, and all reservations must be received at the Lodge not later than close of business Friday, 21 December 2019.
 Reservations can be made by returning the form which was sent out via U.S. Postal Service to the Lodge with an accompanying check, or by using the link below.

 (As always, if planning on joining us from another Lodge, please indicate your Lodge name and number in the reservation remarks, as well as which Lodge Officer position held, if any.
 This will greatly help us in appropriately recognizing your attendance.)